 - Top of Mind: shows a mini window on my desktop of the next or current task.
 It includes buttons for tracking time and completing tasks.
 This strategy is useful for reminding me what I should be doing.

-- Timers: I sometimes use a timer displayed on my desktop to keep me from wasting too much time on a task.
+- Timers: I sometimes use a timer displayed on my desktop to prevent wasting too much time on a task.

 - Backburner: This can be used to hide tasks that you’ve planned for a later date or that you want to do someday but you don’t want the tasks in your Master List.